Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 Architecture artifacts rest on collective development.

-And let's salt all this with a bitter reminder that most projects are CASTING domain concepts to known and tried architectural solutions with decent contributions.
-Many arch and design solutions are already solved in languages and platforms.

 ## Wrap up.
 Does it matter?

 Not at all.
-People meet one by title but judge by skills.
+Titles are like book covers.
+You don't care about it when getting to the contents.

+And let's salt all this with a bitter reminder that most projects are CASTING domain concepts to known and tried architectural solutions with decent contributions.
+Many arch and design solutions are already solved in languages and platforms.

 RETURN to ARC DECO